 PSY 30600 Behavioral Science Statistics (3) (GE-Math) The course places emphasis on the application of descriptive and inferential statistics in behavioral science research.
 Must be taken concurrently with PSY 30400.
-Prerequisites: PSY 10000, C or higher in MTH 14100, and one PSY, ANT or SOC course above 20000-level.
+Course offered every semester.
+Prerequisites: PSY 10000, C or higher in MTH 14100, and one Psychology above 10000-level